RAMER & HEDRICK, P.C. STANDS BY TENNESSEE BIG RIG INJURY VICTIMS

 Signing a low-ball settlement with a trucking company’s insurance firm not only deprives you of the compensation you rightly deserve for your suffering, but it gives them a free pass.
 A slap on the wrist won’t invoke change like a substantial judgment against, or a large settlement.

-By formulating effective legal strategies, our Chattanooga truck accident attorneys can combat the large insurance companies and help you recover damages from the negligent party or parties.
+By formulating effective legal strategies, our truck accident lawyers can combat the large insurance companies and help you recover damages from the negligent party or parties.
 These damages could include compensation for medical bills, lost wages, lost future wages and pain and suffering.